 Are you convinced?

 Well, hi!
-I’m Dressler, and my internet home is Dressler Makes Things, where I (surprise!) make both edible and inedible things, and document the process.
+I’m Dressler, and my internet home is Bitter Butter, where I share the history of pastry.
+Yes, really!

 In real life, I’m an Arizona native, currently living near Phoenix.
 And, yes, our outside temps are over 100-degrees-Fahrenheit for a pretty big portion of the year—and you should COME HERE ANYWAY.
 We’ve got killer Mexican food, developing public transportation, a burgeoning art scene, gorgeous mountains, and the most beautiful skies to ever sky.